Call Mon-Sun:

 Choosing Competent Care for Zyprexa Withdrawal

 A note about choosing health care professionals to work with: there have been cases reported on health forums and social media sites such as going to the hospital with severe withdrawals from antipsychotic medication, but finding out that prescription medication withdrawals are often not recognized by emergency or other doctors.
-It is indeed unfortunate that medical school training does not include how to recognize withdrawal symptoms and how to help a person come off a potent drug such as Zyprexa.
+It is indeed unfortunate that medical school training does not include how to recognize withdrawal symptoms and how to help a person safely come off a potent drug such as Zyprexa.
 This appears to be a worldwide phenomenon, not just in the US.15 This can lead to such heartbreaking events as the person being told they are imagining things, and just sending them home to suffer alone.
 We do need to be aware of what we are putting into our bodies, and we also need to know who we can trust and rely on for medical and mental health support.6

 General Information on Zyprexa